aio-libs/aiohttp/docs/third_party.rst

 Please feel free to add your open sourced library if it's not enlisted yet by making Pull Request to https://github.com/aio-libs/aiohttp/

-- Q. Why do you might want to include your awesome library into the list?
+* Why do you might want to include your awesome library into the list?

-- A. Just because the list increases your library visibility.
+* Just because the list increases your library visibility.
 People will have an easy way to find it.